 - What healthcare professionals will be part of the stroke recovery team to provide that care?

 Some assisted living communities also provide transportation to doctors’ appointments, though there may be an additional cost for this service.
-The Arbors at Ventana by Buckner provides complimentary transportation, along with a number of other meaningful services and amenities.
+The Arbors at Ventana by Buckner offers complimentary transportation and other meaningful services and amenities.

-Assisted living for stroke patients at The Arbors
+About Assisted Living for Recovery After a Stroke at The Arbors

 The Arbors at Ventana offers residents individualized, 24-hour assisted living services, such as:

 - Daily living activities